egedursun/bimod-lab/README.md

 **THINGS TO REMEMBER:**

 *Important:*
-1. [ ] Split the dev and prod server as different processes and workflows.
+1. [ ] Disable DEBUG mode for the application, for increased safety.
+[VERY IMPORTANT ISSUE / SECURITY]
-2. [ ] Develop more serious illustrations for the application.
+2. [ ] Switch to a reliable [SMTP] provider.
-3. [ ] Implement [SMTP] configuration.
+3. [ ] Develop [INTEGRATION TESTS] for all the functionalities of all applications.
-4. [ ] Migrate to [MEDIA STORAGE] for the media files, update all the required places in the code.
+4. [ ] Develop more serious [ILLUSTRATION] for the application.
-5. [ ] Develop [INTEGRATION TESTS] for all the functionalities of all applications.
+5. [ ] Translation of the website [VERY IMPORTANT ISSUE / LOCALIZATION]
 6. [ ] Implement [PAYMENT GATEWAY] for the application.
 7. [ ] Implement the [ORCHESTRATION] manager.